No tricks here—only hauntingly delicious sweets you won't want to share with the kiddos

 Throw it back to a nostalgic popcorn treat of yesteryear—with a twist!
 Paso Almonds' Brittle Corn is a combo of two popular fall offerings: fresh-popped popcorn and chewy, almond-studded brittle (two treats your grandparents probably enjoyed while bobbing for apples years ago).
 It all starts with a big batch of their famous old-fashioned Almonds Brittle, never cloying and always satisfyingly buttery.
 The caramel-laden recipe is modified to include light, airy popcorn, so you get a satisfying mix of texture in each bite.
 Made in small batches in San Luis Obispo, this is one treat you'll savor all through the fall season (and perhaps even want to gift later in the year—if you have any left).
 See why the Los Angeles Times called these morsels “Fresh, perfectly crunchy, addictive and chock full of roasted almonds.”
 Might we add that this brittle does not stick to your teeth?
 Once you pop, you can't stop!

-The days may still be sunny (we get more than 300 days of sunshine per year in SLO CAL, and we're not mad about it), but you can still get super cozy this time of year.
-All you need is a comforting drink in hand and a good book.
-Follow your nose to Sally Loo's Wholesome Cafe, and you will be handsomely rewarded with spice, cream and foam.
-Inside this charming community-loved coffee shop (located in San Luis Obispo's Historic Railroad District), you'll find baristas mixing up the autumnal beverages galore, including hot chocolate, seasonal lattes and thick milkshakes.
-We suggest the house-made Chai, of course.
-Made with fresh ginger, cinnamon sticks, black peppercorns, whole cloves, cardamom pods, black tea and your milk of choice (dairy, almond, soy—there's always something new to discover), it's basically fall in a cup.
-Next stop?
-The pumpkin patch!
+Follow your nose to Sally Loo's Wholesome Cafe, and you will be handsomely rewarded with pumpkin waffles, sprinkled with pecans and sliced apples.
+Inside this charming community-loved coffee shop (located in San Luis Obispo's Historic Railroad District), you'll find baristas mixing up the autumnal beverages galore, including hot chocolate, seasonal lattes, and thick milkshakes.
+We suggest the house-made Chai, made with fresh ginger, cinnamon sticks, black peppercorns, whole cloves, cardamom pods, black tea, and your milk of choice (dairy, almond, soy—there's always something new to discover), it's basically fall in a cup.
+And best of all, all sales from the pumpkin waffles, butternut squash tacos and apple brie sando, will all go to benefit charity.

 5. Pardon My French – Snickerdoodles